rgmarelli/devs-tossim/_posts/2016-04-23-userguide.markdown

     cd /opt/tinyos-2.1.2/apps/RadioCountToLeds/
     make devs

-If compilation was successful a directory "*simbuild*" with a program "*client_mote*" has been generated and the following message is shown:
+If compilation was successful a directory "*simbuild*" with a program "*mote*" has been generated and the following message is shown:

     *** Successfully built DEVS-TOSSIM (DEVS TinyOS Simulator).